Sanford Arms: Syndication

 Sanford Arms was not included in the syndication package with Sanford and Son.
 Eight episodes had been produced, but the final four episodes did not air before the series' abrupt cancellation.
 In 1991, BET aired reruns of the series.
-In 2019, CHCH, a Canadian rerun channel, picked up the series for reruns, airing 6 of the 8 episodes.
+In 2019, CHCH, a Canadian rerun channel, picked up the series for reruns, airing 6 of the 8 episodes, these 6 episodes are included as season 7 of Sanford and Son for streaming online through CTV.